DanEdens/DansHammerSpoon/dragon_grid_readme.md

 DragonGrid uses a multi-level approach to precise mouse positioning:

 1. **First Level**: Divides the screen or window into a grid (default 3x3)
-2. **Next Levels**: Each selected cell becomes another grid at the next level
+2. **Second Level**: Each selected cell becomes another grid with 9 more cells
+3. **Third Level**: Allows for even finer selection within the second level cell
-3. **Final Level**: Upon final selection, the mouse is positioned at the center of the chosen cell
+4. **Final Level**: Upon final selection, the mouse is positioned at the center of the chosen cell

 This allows for exponentially increasing precision with each level.
 With a 3x3 grid and 3 levels, you can position the mouse at one of 27 (3³) distinct positions.